adamwaite/Validator/README.md

 - Credit card validation
 - Postal code validation
 - Input exists in a collection validation (for select type inputs)
-- Add an ALPValidatorRemoteRule instance using NSURLConnection for <iOS7 support (pull request for this)

 ## Contributing